eugenesiow/awesome-viz/README.md

 * [VueJS](https://vuejs.org/) - The progressive Javascript framework.
 * [Quasar Framework](https://quasar.dev/) - An Open Source set of UI components for VueJS.
 * [Vuex](https://vuex.vuejs.org/) - Vuex is a state management pattern + library for Vue.js applications.
+* [Vue + WebAssembly](https://medium.com/@brockreece/vue-webassembly-1a09e38d0389) - A medium article which outlines a means of integrating Web Assembly functions into every component of a Vue-cli generated Webpack project.

 ## [↑](#contents) Graph